-Key audit matters (Cont'd) Key audit matters in respect of audit of the financial statements of the Group (Cont'd)
+Key audit matters in respect of audit of the financial statements of the Group (Cont'd)

 Acquisition of Icelandair Hotels ehf (cont'd)

 The fair values of the Hotel Assets and derivative liabilities are based on assumptions that are highly judgmental.
 Accordingly, we consider this to be a key audit matter.